French Paper Company and the Environment

 French Paper Company installed hydro generators long before it was “the thing” to do.
 By using hydropower for over 85 years, French Paper has avoided the release of more than 700,000 tons of carbon dioxide emissions into the atmosphere alone.
 Competitor wind power claims are merely the purchase of secondhand wind power credits.
 French makes green energy on-site, without adding costs that get passed on to customers.
 French produces surplus energy for the local utility, supplying power to the community.
 (The French generators have produced enough watts to keep a light on for 500 billion hours.)
 French’s CO2 savings are equivalent to the use of over 4,878,049 lbs of coal.
 Coal pollutes the air we breathe with nitrogen oxides and often destroys the land from which it is mined.

-As pioneers in recycled papers, French offers many environmental paper choices: organic, recycled, post-consumer waste, acid free, lignin free, soy ink compatible, and FSC® certified.
+As pioneers in recycled papers, French offers many environmental paper choices: organic, recycled, post-consumer waste, acid free, lignin free, and soy ink compatible.
 Ask your Athens Representative for swatchbooks.

 To learn more about French visit www.frenchpaper.com